by Nebula Haze

 Auto-flowering cannabis plants are on a tight schedule.
 Most auto-flowering strains start flowering at 3-4 weeks, and have pretty much stop growing vegetatively by the time they’re 6-7 weeks old.
 After that, buds keep fattening but the plant stops growing new leaves and stems.
 It’s difficult or impossible to change the strain’s individual time schedule.
 It still takes a few more weeks until buds are ready for harvest, but in that time an auto-flowering plant generally won’t be growing new leaves and stems.

-The short 6-7 week grow period means that if your auto-flowering cannabis plant when it’s young and it gets shocked for 2 weeks, that means your plant only has 4 weeks in total to grow if you think about it.
+The short 6-7 week grow period means that if your auto-flowering cannabis plant when it’s young and it gets shocked for weeks, that means your plant only has fewer weeks in total to grow if you think about it.
 A small cannabis plant is going to yield a lot less than a full-sized one.
 That’s why many growers say to never to top your autos.
 You want a big plant instead of a small plant if possible.
 You need long colas to get the best yields from cannabis plants.

 For a first-time grower of autos, it can be easy to stress the plant and stunt its growth for all kinds of regular reasons.
 Topping just throws another factor into the equation.
 If an auto-flowering cannabis plant get stunted early on, it often stays tiny its whole life.

 Even though the above grower took really great care of this plant from here on, and got pretty good yields for such a small plant, he would have harvested far better yields if the plant had gotten bigger during the first few weeks of life.

 And you don’t need to top your plants to get multiple big buds anyway.
 These autos were grown with just LST/bending and they all have multiple tops.
 However, I will say that this took me a lot more time and effort than simply topping them.

 Topping isn’t necessary to get multiple colas.
 There are alternatives such as LST/bending.